 Condition of Housing - Analyzes the age of the housing, risk of exposure to lead-based paint, and presence of housing problems to identify the supply of decent housing and the condition of the city's housing inventory.
-The majority of Gainesville's housing stock was built prior to 1980 indicating a need for housing rehabilitation and putting households at risk of unsuitable living conditions.
+Most of Gainesville's housing stock was built prior to 1980 indicating a need for housing rehabilitation.